cnabio/cnab-spec/README.md

 # Cloud Native Application Bundle Specification

-This document describes the Cloud Native Application Bundle (CNAB) specification.
+# Abstract

+Cloud Native Application Bundles (CNAB) are a package format specification that describes a technology for bundling, installing, and managing distributed applications, that are by design, cloud agnostic.

+# Table of Contents

 1. [CNAB Specification](./100-CNAB.md)
     1. [The bundle.json File](101-bundle-json.md)